robotsorcerer/robotsorcerer.github.io/_posts/2016-03-28-gitSparseCheckout.md

 ---
 layout: post
 date: 2016-03-28 12:23:00
-title: "Cloning specific folders from git"
+title: "Cloning specific folders from git."
 excerpt: "...[sic] sparse checkoutallows us to sparsely populate the working directory by using skip-worktree bit to inform GIT if the file in the working directory deserves a look."
 comments: true
 mathjax: true